shenxianhui/units-convert-tool/CONTRIBUTING.md

 Please provide the following information in the body of the issue:

-- Version of `unit-convert` being used
+- Version of `units-convert` being used
 - Code examples showing the issue
     - Using [codesandbox.io](https://codesandbox.io) is preferred
 - Any other relevant information